opeyemiajibola/ieeeukiyp.github.io/_posts/2019-10-23-stem-symposium-leeds-2019.md

 {% include video id="7uQ2C0_H8d8" provider="youtube" %}
 _The first symposium held at the University of Chester in 2018_

 The symposium is open to research professionals and students across the country and beyond and we are now accepting submissions of abstracts of research work for oral/poster presentation.
 ONLY abstract submission is required for the oral presentation.
-Poster presenters will be required to print and come along with their posters. **The deadline for abstract submissions is 23rd September 2019 and free registration is OPEN UNTIL 6th October 2019.**
+Poster presenters will be required to print and come along with their posters. **The deadline for abstract submission has been extended to 30<sup>th</sup> September 2019 and free registration is OPEN UNTIL 6<sup>th</sup> October 2019.**

 [SUBMIT YOUR ABSTRACT](https://docs.google.com/forms/d/e/1FAIpQLScc-PwLXCjWlXFSW3gZV38aU1iiRDb0zHMwfKTZcZL6QXGXgQ/viewform){: .btn .btn--success}